AlayaCare/nginx-cache/README.md

 ## Nginx Cache

-Simple caching proxy for Nabu.
+Simple caching proxy using Ngnix.
 Configure with these variables:

  * **BACKEND** (required) Value for [proxy_pass][proxy_pass] directive.
  * **HOST_HEADER** (optional) Value for `Host` header to be sent to the backend.